tgiroux/autocnet/README.md

 1. [Download](https://www.continuum.io/downloads) and install the Python 3.x Miniconda installer.
 Respond ``Yes`` when prompted to add conda to your BASH profile.
 2. Install the autocnet environment using the supplied environment.yml file: `conda env create -n autocnet -f environment.yml`
 3. Activate your environment: `conda activate autocnet`
 4. If you are doing to develop autocnet or would like to use the bleeding edge version: `python setup.py develop`.
-Otherwise, `conda install -c usgs-astrogeology` autocnet.
+Otherwise, `conda install -c usgs-astrogeology autocnet`

 ## How to run the test suite locally